CyberryTeam/epitech-docker/README.md

 # Epitech-Docker
-Epitech Docker for continuous integration and continuous deployment.
+Epitech Docker for continuous integration and continuous deployment